ucu-computational-ot/ot-algorithm-comparison/README.md

 - See [docs/index.md](docs/index.md) for full documentation on main pipeline.
 - See [docs/slurm.md](docs/slurm.md) for examples related to slurm.
 - See [docs/color_transfer.md](docs/color_transfer.md) for detailed explanation of the color transfer experiment.
+- See [docs/mnist.md](docs/mnist.md) for detailed explanation of the MNIST Classification experiment.

 ## Installing Pixi